 - Look in various directions such as down, left, right, and up

-As the photographer, play around with various angles.
-You should have no problem creating photos that look serious, contemplative, and sophisticated.
+As the photographer, play around with various angles for your picture ideas for guys.
+You should have no problem creating photos and portraits that look serious, contemplative, and sophisticated.

 This pose is a great one to do early in the session because it looks great, it’s simple to set up, and it can really help boost the senior guy’s confidence level for the rest of the session.